camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

 - **TLS Certificates**: Obtain valid X.509 certificates for your domain from a trusted Certificate Authority.
 - **External Dependencies**: Provision the following external dependencies:
   - **Amazon Aurora PostgreSQL**: For persistent data storage.
-  - **Elastic Cloud on GCP**: For indexing and analytics.
+  - **Amazon OpenSearch**: For indexing and analytics.
   - **Azure Active Directory**: For authentication and authorization.
 - **NGINX Ingress Controller**: Ensure the NGINX ingress controller is set up in the cluster.
 - **Persistent Volumes**: Configure block storage persistent volumes for stateful components.
 - **Namespace Configuration**: Plan and create namespaces with appropriate resource quotas and LimitRanges for the Camunda Helm Chart.
 - **Resource Planning**: Evaluate sufficient CPU, memory, and storage necessary for the deployment.
+Have a look at our [sizing guide](/docs/next/components/best-practices/architecture/sizing-your-environment/#camunda-8-self-managed) for more information.
   <!-- - **Network and Security Policies**: -->
   <!--   - Enable and configure network policies to restrict pod communication. -->
   <!--   - Apply Pod Security Policies or Pod Security Standards (if supported by your cluster). -->